Ever wondered, how many conscious decisions do we make every day?

 Excess of everything is bad and data collection is no such exception.

-When it comes to decision-making, quantity and relevancy are two key factors that may otherwise impede your planning process.
-Mind that humans have the fairly limited cognitive capability.
+Regarding decision-making, quantity and relevancy are two key factors that may otherwise impede your planning process.
+Mind that humans have fairly limited cognitive capability.

 And an inability to comprehend huge verbal data could only lead to poor decision quality.

-In order to effectively manage information overload, Affinity diagram is one of the solutions.
-It is a classic decision-making skill that can help you control the use of data.
+To effectively manage information overload, the Affinity diagram is one of the solutions.
+It is a classic decision-making skill that can help you control using data.

-This method was first proposed by Japanese anthropologist Jiro Kawakita in the 1960s.
+Japanese anthropologist Jiro Kawakita first proposed this method in the 1960s.
 Also known as the K-J method, it helps to organize the data mess and bring clarity in decision making.

 Affinity, by itself, means the degree of closeness.
 And the information collected is grouped as per their relevance.